 When to Use the Phrase

 It’s possible to use “good things come to those who wait” in conversations with friends, family members, colleagues, and even in more academic or professional settings.
 It alludes to thoughtful patience that can benefit people in many circumstances.
 Rather than pushing for an outcome, one waits patiently and presumably achieves their end goal.
+Patience, persistence, and perseverance are important, each is a virtue.
+It’s important to show self-control, this will likely bring about greater satisfaction.

 One might use this phrase when talking about anything from relationships to economics.
 For example, if one friend was interested in starting a relationship with a new crush, another might remind them that “good things come to those who wait” and that the relationship is going to better if you’re friends first.